Solomon Islands leader visits Beijing, highlighting US-China rivalry in South Pacific | Law-Order

 - China

-Leaders of the Solomon Islands and China on Monday promised to expand relations that have fuelled unease in Washington and Australia about Beijing's influence in the South Pacific.
+Leaders of the Solomon Islands and China promised Monday to expand relations that have fuelled unease in Washington and Australia about Beijing's influence in the South Pacific.

 Prime Minister Manasseh Sogavare met Chinese leader Xi Jinping and the country's No. 2 leader, Premier Li Qiang.
 Sogavare and Li presided over the signing of agreements on police, economic and technical cooperation.